About Coast

 Sales Development RepresentativeRemoteApply

 Our recruitment process is very simple.
-We’re a small team so you’ll talk to all of us.
-We’ll have conversations to learn more about your technical skills and experience, your problem solving abilities, what motivates you, what you’re best at, and how you work with others (product, design, and engineering) from idea to deployment.
+We’re a small team, so you’ll talk to most of us.
+We’ll have conversations to learn more about your technical skills and experience, your problem-solving abilities, what motivates you, what you’re best at and how you work with other teams (product, design and engineering) from idea to deployment.

 Our Key Values